itanvir/mlapi/README.md

 # mlapi
-A machine learning API using flask and postman.
+A machine learning API using Flask and Postman.

 Usage:
 python app.py